Gunungsitoli –The center of Nias

 Pantai Hoya is 15 km north of the city center and is one of the most popular beaches near town.
 The beach is over a kilometer long and pine trees provide nice shade here.
 The south end has two piers and a number of little picnic shelters popular with couples and families.
 There is also a good Café here.
 The north end of the beach is wilder and it’s a nice walk to just follow the coast line.
 After 2.5 kilometers you reach the river Sowu, which is the border between Gunungsitoli and North Nias Regency.

 Pantai Malaga 15 km south of town is a popular weekend beach.
-There is a hotel here (Malaga Beach Resort) and non-guests can use the beach as long as they buy a buy something in the café.
+There is a hotel here (Malaga Beach Resort) and non-guests can use the beach as long as they buy something in the café.

 Further north there are a number of nice beaches in North Nias Regency.
 If you don’t mind the one-hour drive there are some nice options here such as Fofola, Asi Walo and Seriwao beaches.